(1969)

 –REFERENCE: In Detective Comics #294.
 Batman and Robin meet and befriend Professor Higgins and his lab assistant John Dolan.

 –REFERENCE: In Superman’s Girl Friend Lois Lane #29 Part 3.
 Superman informs the JLA of a set of emergency protocols should he ever become negatively affected by Kryptonite.
-The plans each involve the intervention of three of his closest pals.
-And all three are to be kicked-off by Krypto the Superdog sending an alert.
+The plans each involve the intervention of his closest pals, collectively known as the Superman-Family.
+And these protocols are to be kicked-off by Krypto the Superdog sending an alert.
 “Plan L” involves Lois Lane delivering some Red Kryptonite crystals that are capable of undoing the effects of Green Kryptonite to the JLA.
 “Plan J” involves Jimmy Olsen.
 “Plan P” involves Perry White.
-I’m not sure we are ever specifically told what the latter two plans are all about.
+I’m not sure we are ever specifically told what the latter two plans are all about, but one of them surely involves Superman’s teenage cousin Supergirl (Kara Zor-El aka Linda Lee).
+The other might very well just involve Krypto.

 –REFERENCE: In World’s Finest Comics #122—originally told in World’s Finest Comics #14 and originally referenced in Batman #72.
 Batman and Robin defeat Jib Buckler and collect a underwater naval mine dud as a trophy for the Hall of Trophies.